 PTS is interested in both departmental work and participation at professional conferences.
 Both should be detailed under Section 3.7 of the Faculty Handbook.

-The criterion "Involvement in Scholarly Research and Publication" is worded so as to be inclusive of the contributions of faculty involved in the creative arts.
+The criterion "involvement in scholarly research and publication, which includes creative achievements in fine arts public events" is worded so as to be inclusive of the contributions of faculty involved in the creative arts.
 The other criteria do not distinguish between faculty in the creative arts and faculty engaged in other disciplines.
-For specific guidelines regarding this criterion, refer to Section 184.108.40.206 of the Faculty Handbook.
+For specific examples of possible behaviors and evidence regarding this criterion, refer to Section 126.96.36.199 of the Faculty Handbook.

 Conference papers validate a faculty member's participation in scholarly circles and demonstrate on-going research interest and activity.
 The level and nature of the conference is also of interest.